dcarpintero/rust-lang/RustBookSummary/Chapter_4.md

     fn change(some_string: &mut String) {
 ```

-Mutable references have one big restriction: if you have a mutable reference to a value, you can have no other references to that value within the same scope, which is determine by curly brackets or by use (e.g. if the variable is no longer used the scope ends).
+Mutable references have one big restriction: if you have a mutable reference to a value, you can have no other references to that value within the same scope, which is determined by curly brackets or by use (e.g. if the variable is no longer used the scope ends).
 This prevents data races at compile time.
 A data race is similar to a race condition and happens when these three behaviors occur:

 - Two or more pointers access the same data at the same time.
 - At least one of the pointers is being used to write to the data.